← quantihack

 emergency events

-react to breaking news and emergency market events as they happen. sudden shocks will test your ability to adapt strategies under pressure — just like real markets.
+breaking news and emergency market events landed throughout the week. sudden shocks tested each team's ability to adapt their strategies under pressure — just like real markets.

 in-person finals — 28th march, london

-top performers from the online week are invited to an all-day hack event in london. you can invite additional players to join your team for finals day — this is where it all comes together.
+the top performers from the online week were invited to an all-day hack event in london, with the option to bring in additional players for finals day. this is where it all came together.

 finals 01